LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/disambiguation-dialogs.md

 ### Create a disambiguation dialog

 1. Open the bot, and click **Add Dialog** in the lower-left corner.
-2. In the dialog that appears, specify the following:
+2. In the window that appears, specify the following:
     - **Dialog Name**: Enter a descriptive name.
     - **Dialog Type**: Select "Disambiguation Dialog."
     - **Match Threshold**: Always select "Fair Plus."